tlevine/www.thomaslevine.com/content/!/socrata-genealogies/index.md

 1. Socrata concepts and terminology
 2. ways that we can arrive at apparent duplicates in Socrata data
-3. the progeny of nine Socrata datasets
+3. the progenies of ten Socrata datasets
 4. ideas for future study

 ## Socrata terminology